 We can test for Pullorum-typhoid, Mycoplasma gallisepticum, Mycoplasma synoviae, and Avian Influenza on serum.

-Avian Tissues/Swabs: Tissues and culturette swabs (fresh/frozen) can be tested for common poultry viruses and bacteria at the Salisbury Laboratory .
+Avian Tissues/Swabs: Samples from tissues and culturette swabs can be tested for common poultry viruses and bacteria at the Salisbury Laboratory .
 They should be transported overnight in properly chilled conditions.
-Call the Salisbury lab before shipping samples.
-Phone: (410) 543-6610
+Call the Salisbury lab for sampling and shipping guidelines.
+Phone: (410) 543-6610.

 Training of NPIP Testing Agents: The Animal Health Program offers training of testing agents to perform blood testing of poultry to qualify flocks as National Poultry Improvement Plan participants or for exhibition.
-For information call the Salisbury Lab, (410) 543-6610
+For information call NPIP Coordinator at the MDA Animal Health Program Headquarters, (410) 841-5810.

 Testing of Poultry for Pullorum/Fowl Typhoid, and certain other diseases is offered for a fee (see fee schedule) in areas or situations when private testing agents are unavailable.
-Avian Influenza testing for shows, interstate movement, and NPIP certification is offered for free.
-Call the Field Veterinarian or Livestock Inspector at the MDA lab nearest to you.
+Avian Influenza testing for shows, interstate movement, is offered for free.
+Call the Duty Veterinarian at the MDA Animal Health Program Headquarters, (410) 841-5810.

-Poultry Health Consultation is available from the Salisbury Laboratory, (410) 543-6610.
-Owners submit birds for necropsy to the nearest MDA lab.
+Owners may submit birds for necropsy to the nearest MDA lab.
 It is recommended that owners call the lab first prior to submitting samples.
+Salisbury Laboratory, (410) 543-6610 or Frederick Laboratory, (301) 600-1548.

-Clinical Pathology/Hematology We offer complete Clinical Chemistry and Hematology analysis through all the MDA Laboratory system.
+We offer complete Clinical Chemistry and Hematology analysis through the MDA Laboratories in partnership with referral labs.
 Some tests are performed at the Animal Health Laboratories; some are referred to other laboratories.
-There is no shipping charge for referrals to Antech and most routine test results are faxed to us the next day.
+Samples shipped to referral labs will be assessed a packaging and shipping fee.
+Most routine test results are faxed to MDA Laboratory the next day.

-Equine Neurologic Syndrome: horses exhibiting central neurologic signs in the absence of noninfectious cause, or where infectious cause is suspected and cannot be ruled out.
-Differentials include: Rabies, EHV, WNV, EPM, EEE.
-Call state lab, collect nasal swab, red top and purple top blood tubes.
+Equine Neurologic Syndrome: We offer testing for horses exhibiting central neurologic signs in the absence of noninfection cause, or where infectious cause is suspected and cannot be ruled out.
+Differentals include: Rabies, EHV, WNV, EPM, and EEE.
+Test kits for for collection and submission of samples of Equine Neurologic Syndrome are available to Veterinarians at the MDA Laboratories and MDA Headquarters at no cost.
+Call the Frederick Lab (301) 600-1548 prior to collecting samples form a neurologic equine case.
+Collect nasal swap, red top and purple top blood tubes.

 Urinalysis: Specimens should be submitted in sterile, leak proof containers.
 Example: screw-cap cup or tube.
 Catherization is the preferred method of collection, 10-20 ml per sample.
 If free catch void urine is submitted, discard initial 15-30 ml to reduce contamination.